Frequently Asked Questions

 What is a network gap exception?

 As an out-of-network provider, I understand that many insurance plans require patients to see in-network providers in order to receive coverage.
 However, there are exceptions that may allow for coverage even when seeing an out-of-network provider, such as when there is a shortage of in-network providers who specialize in treating a particular condition or when a patient’s medical needs cannot be met by an in-network provider.
 In these cases, patients may be able to receive coverage for my services through a “network gap exception” or a “network deficiency” as though I was in network.
+This is often the case for my specialties of Child and Adolescent Psychiatry, Neuropsychiatry (functional neurological disorders, traumatic brain injury, epilepsy), and Autism Spectrum and other Neurodevelopmental Disorders.

-As most insurance plans will not be able to provide you with access to a child and adolescent psychiatrist within an appropriate time frame and in a reasonable distance from your home (usually within 30-50 miles), you should be able to get this approved to see me.
-I encourage patients to ask their insurance company for a “out of network override request” form, submit it or have me submit it, to determine if they qualify for a network gap exception before scheduling an appointment with me.
+As most insurance plans will not be able to provide you with access to a psychiatrist with my specialties within an appropriate time frame and in a reasonable distance from your home (usually within 30-50 miles), you should be able to get this approved to see me.
+I encourage patients to ask their insurance company for a “out of network override request” or a “network deficiency request” form, submit it or have me submit it, to determine if they qualify for a network gap exception before scheduling an appointment with me.

 Are there any advantages to being seen out-of-network?

-• Quality: You are free to get the best clinical care possible, without any interference from the insurance company.
+- Quality: You are free to get the best clinical care possible, without any interference from the insurance company.

-• Access: Appointments can last as long as they need to and can be as frequent as necessary.
+- Access: Appointments can last as long as they need to and can be as frequent as necessary.

-• Privacy: If you do not seek reimbursement from your insurance company, your chart is completely confidential and will never be released without your permission.
+- Privacy: If you do not seek reimbursement from your insurance company, your chart is completely confidential and will never be released without your permission.

-• Financial: Many who do choose to seek reimbursement are surprised to find that the process is relatively simple and the benefits higher than assumed.
+- Financial: Many who do choose to seek reimbursement are surprised to find that the process is relatively simple and the benefits higher than assumed.

 What is your cancellation policy?